 Is there a way my student can practice the computer-based interface?

-You and your student can get an idea of how the Prometric user interface works by accessing the site through this link: https://www.prometric.com/sites/default/files/Tutorial/launch_assessment_delivery.html.
-Please keep in mind that the tutorial may vary on the actual SSAT, but this link will provide students with a general idea of what to expect on test day and also an opportunity to answer a few sample questions.
+Yes.
+Access the Prometric sample user interface to try out the system.
+Please keep in mind that the tutorial may vary from the actual SSAT but will provide students with a general idea of what to expect on test day, as well as an opportunity to answer a few sample questions.
 Students will need to enable Flash in their browser in order for this tutorial to properly launch.